-- A PhD scholar who registered the comprehensive examination but did not appear in the examination shall be deemed to have consumed one chance.
+- A PhD scholar who registered the comprehensive examination but did not appear in the examination shall be deemed to have consumed one chance with W grade

-- A withdrawal request from the comprehensive examination shall be considered if it is communicated in writing by the scholar at least two working days before the holding of examination.
+- A PhD scholar may drop the registration of the comprehensive examination and such a request shall be considered if it is communicated in writing by the scholar at least two working days before the holding of examination

-- A PhD scholar who failed the comprehensive examination in the second attempt or completed three years as a PhD scholar but did not qualify the comprehensive examination shall be ceased to continue his/her studies.
+- A PhD scholar who failed the comprehensive examination in the second attempt or completed two years as a PhD scholar but did not qualify the comprehensive examination shall cease to continue his/her studies.

 - Dean of the faculty/his nominee – Chairman